 Service available in:

-Cheshire and Mersey Specialist Community Forensic Team supports people with learning disabilities and/or are autistic.
+Cheshire and Mersey Specialist Community Forensic Team supports people with learning disabilities and or who are autistic.
 The SCFT LD/A is a Mersey Care community service based at Hollins Park developed as part of the national Transforming Care programme and NHS Long Term plan.

 The service has a wide range of health and social care professionals and experts by experience.